As soon as you decide to learn the guitar, you’ll need to familiarize yourself with all the great guitarists who have come before you.

 Modestly known as “God” by fans, Eric Clapton is one of the most famous rock and blues guitarists still actively playing for almost 50 years today.

 This Brit rocker pushed the boundaries of rock and blues.

 He’s a great soloist and iconic melodist who quite simply knows how to play everything.

 Clapton: One of the greatest guitar soloists!

 Also nicknamed “Slow Hand,” Clapton handles the fretboard with virtuosity.

-Big titles like “Cocaine” or “I shot the Sheriff” brought him global success that secured him a definite place in the canon of guitar-heroes.
+Big titles like “Cocaine” or “I Shot the Sheriff” brought him the global success that secured him a definite place in the canon of guitar-heroes.

 His talent is expressed in solos (we are thinking of the MTV album “Unplugged”) as well as through heartfelt collaborations with artists such as Phil Collins or Mick Jones and gigs in groups like The Yardbirds and The Cream.